 The dimensions of the lines tend to move during the first part of their life, it is therefore recommended to have a performance trim check within the first 50hrs of use.
 To ensure the correct trim, the lines should be measured and adjusted to the published values as necessary.
-Loops in the C lines are in place to make the trimming process easier.
+Loops in the C lines, along with loops attaching the B risers are in place to make the trimming process easier.

 During the life of the wing the sail cloth and the lines do not age in the same way or at the same rate, it is possible that you may have to change part or all of the lines during the wing's life.
 For this reason it is important to do regular inspections so that you know the exact condition of all of the components of your glider.
-We recommend that inspections are carried out by a qualified professional.
+We recommend that inspections are carried out by a gualified professional.